 Therapy with a coach / therapeutic coach

 This professional intervenes to improve the patient’s performance in a well-defined area.
 The problem is that there is no well codified training to award this title.
 Many use it without any valid theoretical support.
-To learn more about coaching, we suggest you visit the page on coaching.
+To learn more about coaching, we suggest you visit this page on coaching.

 There are several types of coaching: